atom-r/swervo/Readme.md

 ```

 ####3D rendering
-The ball has direction of travel and distance attributes.
 Two operations must be performed in order to give the impression that the ball is traveling in/out on the screen.

 First, the ball's size must scale with distance.
-After setting attributes on the ball to mark current distance from the player and direction travel, adjustment of size is easily accomplished in Easel.
+After setting attributes on the ball to mark its current distance from the player and its direction of travel, adjustment of size is easily accomplished in Easel.

 ```JavaScript
 //scales the ball to a quarter of its original size at max_distance